k4rl-El/alx-low_level_programming/0x00-hello_world/README.md

 ## description
 > scripts for creating and compiling very basic c source files
 ## scripts
-> 0-preprocessor runs a C file through the preprocessor and save the result into another file<br>
+> * 0-preprocessor runs a C file through the preprocessor and save the result into another file<br>
+> * 1-compiler compiles a C file but does not link<br>